 Yet rather than imposing another definition upon this concept he takes the preexisting debates and uses it to develop a typology of different approaches, each of which might be useful in resolving some different element of what lightsabers mean on screen.
-While there are a great many theories and approaches that might be used to explore material culture within Martial Arts Studies, it might be worth briefly considering what contributions the idea of fetishism can make.
-Specifically, how might it help to better illuminate the micro-foundations connecting both the weapon as physical object (subject to history and technique) and the weapon as a mythic symbol (subject to shifting norms and discourses)?
+While there are a great many theories and approaches that may be used to explore material culture within Martial Arts Studies, it might be worth briefly considering what contributions the idea of fetishism can make.
+Specifically, how might it help to better illuminate the micro-foundations connecting weapons as physical object (subject to history and technique) with their role as mythic symbol (subject to shifting norms and discourses)?

 Early Anthropologists later generalized this basic notion by extracting it from its imperialist and commercial framework.
 For them a fetish was seen as a material object (often very ordinary in appearance) that was endowed with supernatural powers or associations.
 As such these objects might become an object of worship or group identification (Durkheim).
 In other situations a fetish might take on the characteristics of a magical tool that granted great power to the proper user.